 Q2.
 The Japanese Embassy staff said that my name is not on the list of MEXT Scholarship Students.
 What should I do?

-A4.
-General information about Tokyo Tech dormitories can be found on our website:
+A3.
+General information about Tokyo Tech dormitories can be found on the website: Dormitories

-You may be assigned to one of the following dormitories:
+You will be assigned to one of the following dormitories: